Caf releases maiden African Women’s Champions League format | Goal.com

 In June, Caf decided to launch the Women's Champions League as part of its strategic plan to grow the women's game but stakeholders were concerned as to what the format will look like.

-The African football governing body confirmed eight clubs will take part in the finals with one each emerging from the six zones, and an additional team to join the hosts.
+The African football governing body confirmed eight clubs will take part in the finals with one each emerging from the six zones, and an additional team picked from a wild card to join the hosts.

 Caf also confirmed the zone with the hosts will produce two teams for the maiden edition but one in future editions of the event.